-Like many quilters of my generation, I began sewing by making doll clothes, then my own clothes, and eventually my family’s clothes.
+Like many quilters of my generation, I began sewing by making doll clothes, then my own clothes, and eventually my family’s clothes, custom ballroom dance costumes, and both my daughter's wedding dresses.
 When my last child left the nest in 1989, I started watching Elenor Burns on PBS and caught the quilting bug.
-With no family history or background of quilting, I went in search of a local quilt shop that offered beginner quilting class where I learned construction of four basic blocks, hand piecing, and hand quilting.
+With no family history or background of quilting, I went in search of a local quilt shop that offered beginner quilting class where I learned construction of four basic blocks, hand piecing and hand quilting.

 In 2011, an opportunity arose to purchase Quilting Adventures, a company that hosted 3, 4, and 5 day quilting retreats.
 So, my daughter and I did just that.
-This new adventure gave me to opportunity to select instructors for the retreats and explore their many varied talents.
-The business also introduced me to hundreds of eager, talented, and generous fellow quilters.
-During this time I met and studied with Louisa Smith and made a quilt from her book, “A New Twist on Strips and Curves”.
+This new adventure gave me to opportunity to select instructors for the retreats and explore their many varied talents and techniques.
+The business also introduced me to hundreds of eager, talented and generous fellow quilters.
+During this time I met and studied with Louisa Smith and made a quilt from her book, “A New Twist on Strips and Curves.”

 In 2017, Louisa was booked for a retreat with Quilting Adventures and during that class a lovely friendship blossomed.
 Just as Quilting Adventures was closing, Louisa was cutting back on her teaching and also wanted to pass on her template business.
-I purchased Louisa's template business and am manufacturing, promoting, selling, and teaching the original Louisa L. Smith Strips 'n Curves Templates.
+I purchased Louisa's template business and am manufacturing, promoting and selling her templates and teaching classes including Louisa's original Strips 'n Curves technique.